garrygillard.net > music > Danny Spooner > bio

 If there is one thing that sets Danny Spooner apart from other singers, it is his generosity in helping aspiring singers to learn more about their craft.
 This he has done unstintingly since he began to sing in Australia, and it is many's the singer who owes his start and a good deal of his repertoire, for folk music, to this unusually talented man.

-Danny can be contacted by email at email@example.com
+Danny was to be contacted by email at email@example.com

-This page is adapted, with thanks, from the page that used to be on the Cygnet Folk Festival site.
+Most of this page is adapted, with thanks, from the page that used to be on the Cygnet Folk Festival site.
+The first paragraph is taken from Wikipedia.